 Does your horse bite, cow kick, pin its ears back or flinch away from you while being groomed?
 Grooming should be relaxing and fun for both of you.
-If it isn’t here are a few things to consider.
+If it isn’t here are a few things to consider:

-First be sure that this is not a manners issue.
+First, be sure that this is not a manners issue.
 Does your horse bite, kick or lay back its ears while being saddled, lead or during other handling?
 If it does, then you’ll need to work on respect and obedience.

 It may be not just your touch, but the brushes that are the problem.
 A thinly coated horse may be happier when a soft rubber or 'gel' type curry comb is used, followed by a soft-bristled finishing brush.
 Try using a coarse cloth or rubber grooming mitt to clean off mud and dust.
 And be careful with grooming sprays.
 Thin coated sensitive horses may react to the ingredients in sprays more readily than a thicker coated horse.

-Some horses may be opposite.
+Some horses may be the opposite.
 They may find very soft, light touches with a brush irritating.
 Try using a little more pressure.

 Some horses have ticklish areas—usually along the belly, ears, on the face and between the legs.
 They can get quite snappish if you brush these areas even lightly.
-You can easily desensitize your horse to make grooming pleasant for both of you.
+You can desensitize your horse to make grooming pleasant for both of you.

 To desensitize your horse, try only brushing with pressure it can accept in areas that don’t cause the horse to react.
 Little by little, push the boundaries.
 If the horse flinches and reacts negatively, retreat to a ‘safe area’ on its body.
 Work slowly and stay relaxed.
 Use your voice soothingly.
 Don’t try to get the whole horse covered in one day and don’t let it come to a test of wills.
-If a brush seems too harsh for your horse, start with a cloth or wear cotton gloves and just use your hands.
+If a brush seems too harsh for your horse, start with a cloth or wear cotton gloves and use your hands.

 If your horse suddenly seems sensitive for no reason look for heat or swelling that may indicate an injury.
 The beginnings of rain scald or other skin problems or a bruise from a kick may make your horse nip if the area is brushed.
 As well, mares might be flinching at various times of their estrus cycle.
 If you suspect this, talk to your veterinarian about possible treatments.